firatoltulu/RavenDbTurkishAnalyzer/README.md

-I was looking for a turkish analyzer for RavenDB but couldn't find any except https://github.com/tugberkugurlu/LuceneAnalyzers this analyzer is basically just composed of the already existing KeywordAnalyzer and TurkishAsciiFolding in Lucene.Net
+I was looking for a turkish analyzer for RavenDB but couldn't find any except https://github.com/tugberkugurlu/LuceneAnalyzers
+.
+This analyzer is basically just composed of the already existing KeywordAnalyzer and TurkishAsciiFolding in Lucene.Net